Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Occasions of joy?"

 WEDDINGS, BIRTHS, CELEBRATIONS.
 MOMENTS WHEN DEATH SEEMS...
 INAPPROPRIATE.
 Death gestured toward the crime scene photographs.
-I HAVE BEEN POSTPONING COLLECTIONS THAT WOULD INTERFERE WITH HAPPINESS.
+I HAVE BEEN POSTPONING TRANSITIONS THAT WOULD INTERFERE WITH HAPPINESS.

 "So our killer knows this, and is specifically targeting people whose deaths you've delayed because they were celebrating something?"